-- SGBs are government securities, issued by Reserve Bank on behalf of Government of India, where investors pay the issue price in cash and the bonds are redeemed in cash on maturity.
+- SGBs are government securities, issued by the Reserve Bank on behalf of the Government of India, where investors pay the issue price in cash and the bonds are redeemed in cash on maturity.

 - Through SGB the risks and costs of storage are eliminated.

 - The minimum investment in the bond is 1 gm of gold, with a maximum limit of the subscription being 4 kg for individuals, 4 kg for Hindu Undivided Family (HUF) and 20 kg for trusts and similar entities notified by the government from time to time.

 - Investors receive the market value of gold on maturity.